elidub/Graphs4CausalFoundationModels/src/priors/causal_prior/README.md

 An SCM has three components:

 - **A causal graph**, represented by a CausalDAG object in the file causal_prior/causal_graph/CausalDAG.py.
 (The CausalDAG is a relatively light wrapper of a networkx graph).
-Graphs can be sampled in causal_prior/causal_graph/GraphSampler.py.

 - **A dictionary of mechanisms** that defines for each node, how it's value computed as a function of its parents and a node-specific "endogenous" noise variable.
 Mechanisms are torch.nn.Module objects and need to inherit from BaseMechanism in causal_prior/mechanisms/BaseMechanism.py.
 Currently two types of mechanisms are used: MLPMechanisms and XGBoostMechanisms.
 The classes causal_prior/mechanisms/SampleMLPMechanism.py and causal_prior/mechanisms/SampleXGBoostMechanism.py implement them and, by instantiation, sample a specific mechanism.